 Trust loans have different qualification criteria than traditional conventional mortgages since they are for the most part simply asset based loans.
-A trust loan may not reliant on credit and income criteria for approval.
+A trust loan may not rely on credit and income criteria for approval.
 Additionally traditional mortgage lenders are typically unwilling to make a loan to an irrevocable trust and will require the home is removed from the trust prior to financing which will typically trigger a property tax reassessment on the home.
 That is where Commercial Loan Corporation can assist you.
 We are able to provide a mortgage directly to a trust.
 Most importantly, our trust loans do not require a personal guarantee from a beneficiary or trustee, allowing our loan to help make a beneficiary eligible for a Proposition 19 exclusion from property tax reassessment.

 Trust Loans in California

 We are a California licensed lender that specializes in lending to trusts and estates.
 Unlike most private money lenders, trust loans are what we specialize in.
 We assist clients just like you every month in providing the needed liquidity to a trust, enabling an equal distribution and avoiding a sibling to sibling buyout.
 Our trust loan helps a beneficiary meet the requirements of California Proposition 58.
 If you, a family member, client or a friend may be able to benefit from a trust loan, please call us at 877-464-1066.
 We can provide you with a no cost estimate on how much might be saved by taking advantage of Prop 58’s exclusion from property tax reassessment.
 On average we save our clients over $6,000 per year in property taxes by helping them avoid property tax reassessment.
 When receiving a trust loan from Commercial Loan Corporation, you can count on: